tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 the standard key update MUST NOT be used.
 In this case, the extended key update fully replaces the standard key update functionality.

+Implementations that receive a classic KeyUpdate message after successfully negotiating the Extended Key Update functionality MUST terminate the connection with an "unexpected_message" alert.

 # Extended Key Update Message {#ext-key-update}

 The ExtendedKeyUpdate handshake message is used to indicate an update